 Case Tools In Software Engineering

-Case tools in software engineering are technology-enabled software development frameworks.
-They help make more efficient and smoother software development processes.
+Case tools in software engineering are technology-enabled software development frameworks that help make more efficient and smoother software development processes.
 They simplify and automate software development life cycle (SDLC) phases, providing efficiency, speed and enhanced quality of software whilst improving productivity and reducing human error.

 As software development techniques grow rapidly, case tools of software engineering have become essential for developers.
 They help teams work together more effectively, ensuring consistent standards are maintained and saving time, making them a necessary part of modern software development.